emmajanedrews/base-template/_drafts/why-now-is-the-time-to-buy-in-our-market.md

 {% include youtube.html %}

-There are a few very important reasons that make now the time to buy in our market.
+<center>There are a few very important reasons that make now the time to buy in our market.</center>

 If you’re thinking of buying a home in our market, now might be the time to take action, and there are a few reasons why.&nbsp;